Mandatory Legal Fees in German Civil Law Matters

 Please see this online lawyer and court fee calculator to get an idea of the dimension of the fees and costs of a lawsuit in relation to the amount in dispute.
 Simply insert the amount into the box called “Streitwert” (which means “amount in dispute”), click go and see which fees result.
 Heading 1 shows the court fees (Gerichtsgebühren), heading 2 the costs of your own legal counsel and heading 3 the costs of the opponent’s legal counsel.

-More information on litigation and legal fees in Germany:
+More information on litigation and legal fees in Germany on our expert blog German Civil Litigation as well as in these posts:

 - Making a Court Claim for Money in Germany: It’s actually quite easy